Friday, 31 March 2023

 The story so far:

 X-rays have been taken, confirming the GP's diagnosis.
-In a couple of weeks' time S-- be triaged to determine the next step.
+In a couple of weeks' time S-- will be triaged to determine the next step.
 The word of a medically qualified GP is no longer accepted as sufficient to refer one to a specialist!
 Hopefully, S-- will then join the waiting list to see that specialist, and only after that join the still longer waiting list for treatment.

 There is a faster route, which we are very tempted to take if the wait is as long as we fear -- to opt for private treatment.
 For a mere £16,000 or so, S-- could have the operation and be fully mobile again long before Christmas.
 Unfortunately, we don't have a spare £16,000, so would either need to negotiate a loan or release equity on the house.